 • Analyzing real cases.
 Real private companies are studied, analyzed and evaluated supported by the accounting, financial and management techniques.
 Prospective outcomes are built to implement different scenarios.
 Students work in small groups using a Project-based learning methodology, producing each week a different deliverable which will later be used on the final postgraduate project.
 Ref.
-ISD- Volume 11 | No. 2| 2022-2023 Final - practical case/work.
+ISD- Volume 11 | No. 4| 2022-2023 westfield.education Final - practical case/work.
 The student has to do a final practical case/work based on the knowledge acquired.
 The final work is personal and focused in a real case from the business world where a company, business, or similar is analyzed.
 Entrance - Admission requirements Students must have a bachelor's degree from an accredited institution.

 They must complete an Application Form and send all the other documents required.
 The application form can be accessed on line at (westfield.education) The programs are taught entirely in Spanish and English.
 Students may choose between the Spanish and English version of each course.

 This program is addressed to professionals with at least one year experience, recommended two years of executive experience.

 Quantitative skills, previous accounting and financial studies and/or specific job experience in the field, as well as abilities to apply technical issues on real business situations plenty of uncertainties and different perspectives base, are issues strongly recommended.

-Program Breakdown by Course Course Number Course Title Credit Hours FIN-555 Management and Financial Accounting 3.0 FIN-671 Quantitative Finance 4.0 FIN-662 Financial Statement Analysis 6.0 MAN-550 Management 3.0 MAN-564 Strategic Management 4.0 MAN-504 Budget Management & Strategic Analysis 4.0 FIN-672 Corporative Finance 4.0 MAN-565 Entrepreneurial Business 3.0 MAN-691 Residence: Strategy Implementation 2.0 FIN-691 Final Postgraduate Project 3.0 TOTAL: 36.0 Program Breakdown by Semester Course Course Title semes ter one semester two semester three semester four Number Course ritte 1 st term 2 nd term FIN-555 Management and Financial Accounting Part 1.
-Management Accounting Part 2.
-Financial Accounting Course Course Title semes ter one semes ster two semest ter three semes ter four Number Course Title 1 st term 2 nd term FIN-671 Quantitative Finance Part 1.
-Quantitative Methods: Mathematics and Statistics Part 2.
-Risks Management FIN-662 Financial Statement Analysis Part 1.
-Financial Analysis Part 2.
-Valuation and Investment Analysis Part 3.
-Advanced Financial Analysis, MAN-550 Mergers and Acquisitions Management Part 1.
-Talent Development Management Part 2.
-General Management Principles MAN-564 Strategic Management Part 1.
-Business Strategy Part 2.
-Strategic Decision - Making MAN-504 Budget Management & Strategic Analysis Part 1.
-Triple Bottom Line thinking Part 2.
-Digital Business FIN-672 Corporative Finance Part 1.
-Corporative Finance Part 2.
-Advanced Corporate Finance MAN-565 Entrepreneurial Business Part 1.
-Economic Environment Part 2.
-Operations Management MAN-691 Residence: Strategy Implementation FIN-691 Final Postgraduate Project FIN-555 Management and Financial Accounting (Credit hours 3) Part 1.
+Program Breakdown by Course

+Course Number Course Title Credit Hours

+FIN-555 Management and Financial Accounting 3.0

+FIN-671 Quantitative Finance 4.0

+FIN-662 Financial Statement Analysis 6.0

+MAN-550 Management 3.0

+MAN-564 Strategic Management 4.0

+MAN-504 Budget Management & Strategic Analysis 4.0

+FIN-672 Corporative Finance 4.0

+MAN-565 Entrepreneurial Business 3.0

+MAN-691 Residence: Strategy Implementation 2.0

+FIN-691 Final Postgraduate Project 3.0

+TOTAL: 36.0

+Program Breakdown by Semester

+FIN-555 Management and Financial Accounting (Credit hours 3) Part 1.
+Financial Accounting Enhances capabilities in the use of accounting in order to obtain, classify and summarize business events in terms of monetary units.
+Subject is approached from the perspective of an individual who needs to work with accounting information and not from the one who prepares basic accounting statements.
+Part 2.
 Management Accounting The objective is to understand and command the accounting as a business language.
 Financial accounting and management accounting are studied and financial statements are deeply analyzed.
 Those issues are intermediate steps to the full understanding of economic facts and their translation to a common tool, the accounting as a big box of classified information useful for the management decision process.
-Part 2.
-Financial Accounting Enhances capabilities in the use of accounting in order to obtain, classify and summarize business events in terms of monetary units.
-Subject is approached from the perspective of an individual who needs to work with accounting information and not from the one who prepares basic accounting statements.

 FIN-671 Quantitative Finance (Credit hours 4) Basic statistic and financial mathematics are studied with a central focus in discount rates, formation of interest rates, discounting cash flows and the roots of financial derivatives.
 The study of financial products to support risks and hedging them is an essential product of this issue.
 Part 1.
 Quantitative Methods: Mathematics and Statistics Part 2.
 Risks Management FIN-662 Financial Statement Analysis (Credit hours 6) The issue is focused in broadening the understanding of the financial information to analyze complex risks that companies are facing.
 Techniques of valuation of companies and wealth of shareholders are examined.
 Tools for controlling the performance of managers and to manage the agency problem are analyzed.

 Part 1.
 Financial Analysis: This part provides students with an overall perspective in the business financial and economic area.
 It also provides participants with sufficient criteria in financial management decision making process, both at operative and strategic levels.